juhp/hwk/README.md

 you can install with `cabal install` to make use of them.

 ### stack
-Installing by stack is better if you do not have a system ghc and/or global system Haskell libraries installed.
+Installing and running by stack is better if you do not have a system ghc and/or global system Haskell libraries installed.

-Alternatively to install by hand: run `stack install`, and then run it with `stack exec hwk ...` using the same resolver.
+If you prefer not to use `install.sh` in the source dir you can install by hand: run `stack install`, and then run it with `stack exec hwk ...` using the same resolver.

 ## How does `hwk` work?
 - `hwk` use the hint library to evaluate haskell functions on standard input.
 - By default it splits the input to a list of lines and applies the function to them
 - Use `-a` or `--all` to apply a function to all the input, or `-l`/`--line` to map the function on each line separately.
-- You can only typecheck the function or an expr with `-t`/`--typecheck` or evaluate an expr with `-e`/`--eval`.
+- You can also typecheck the function or an expression with `-t`/`--typecheck`, or evaluate an expr with `-e`/`--eval`.

 ## Supported return types